Jolita-byte/Code_Scraps/SQL/create table and insert data using existing table.md

 WHERE condition;
 ```

-If you have a table called employees and want to make a full copy:
+If you have a table called employees and want to make a full copy (new table and data):
 ```
 SELECT *
 INTO employees_backup